 Scan it using the app => Give I don’t have QR code option=> Click the device=> Enter your ssid password and notice the serial monitor=> IP address will be shown in serial monitor.

-Scan it using the app Give I don’t have QR code option

 Real-Time Application:

 Think of a smart device, like a Wi-Fi keyboard or smart home gadget.
 Instead of manually entering your Wi-Fi password on the device, you use your phone’s Bluetooth to send the Wi-Fi details directly.
 The device then connects to your Wi-Fi network on its own, making setup quick and hassle-free.